-- (a) Periodically apprising the Trustee or the authorized designee of the status and performance of employees assigned to temporary modified duty. - (b) Notifying the Trustee or the authorized designee and ensuring that the required documentation facilitating the employee's return to full duty is received from the employee. - (c) Ensuring that employees returning to full duty have completed any required training and certification.
+- (b) Notifying the Trustee or the authorized designee and ensuring that the required documentation facilitating the employee's return to full duty is received from the employee. - (c) Ensuring that employees returning to full duty have completed any required training and certification.